 In some cases, to remove dried-on stains will require over wetting certain areas of the carpet.
-Then, a professional cleaner will do a couple of dry passes to suck up as much of the moisture as possible.
-When warm water comes in contact with dirt and heavy food or drink spillages set-in deep into the fibres, this creates the perfect environment for bacteria growth.
-And while the bacteria are multiplying thanks to the heat and moisture, the odor quickly intensifies.
+Then, a professional cleaner will do a couple of days pass to suck up as much of the moisture as possible.
+When warm water comes in contact with dirt and heavy food or drinks spillages set-in deep into the fibres, this creates the perfect environment for bacteria growth.
+And while the bacteria are multiplying thanks to the heat and moisture, the odour quickly intensifies.

 If #2 is the case and the carpet smelled like mildew even before the cleaning procedure, here are the possible reasons:

 - A flood in the past you are not aware of (check the pipes of the ice maker connected to the fridge, inspect your HVAC system, and look for leaking faucets);

 - Mould and mildew growth on grip rods or skirting boards;

 - Aged carpet underlays which are breaking down;

 These three factors are extremely interconnected and can affect your carpet in a truly disastrous way.
 When in doubt, if possible, lift up a section of the carpet and look underneath.
 If you notice grey, green, white or black spots, it’s probably moulded.